Portrait of Marc Hellmuth

 Short CV

-• Accepted offer of a Full Professorship (W3), Faculty of Mathematics and Computer Science, Leipzig University, Germany (starting Summer 2026)
+• W3 Professor of Theoretical Computer Science, Faculty of Mathematics and Computer Science, Leipzig University, Germany (from 15 July 2026)

 • Associate Professor at Department of Mathematics, Stockholm University, Sweden (since 2020)